Sage-Bionetworks/dashboard-ui/README.md

 5. After maybe 3 hours, cross-validate with the current dashboard.
 6. Once validated, swap the instance at the dashboard load balancer.

+#### Hot Deployment

+If the caching layer hasn't changed, can do a much quicker hot deployment.

+1. Find the live dashboard instance.
+2. Create a distribution package and upload the package to the instance.
+Unzip it.
+3. Watch the logs.
+Once there no updates to the cache, kill the dashboard process.
+4. Remove the PID file in the dashboard directory.
+5. Start a new dashboard process from the new package.
+6. Note, if we keep multiple instances behind the load balancer and maintain a separate caching layer, this is essentially how we can achieve zero down-time by hot deploying one instance at a time.

 ### AWS Notes